Jesus: Baptism and temptation

-In the Gospel of Mark, John the Baptist baptizes Jesus, and as he comes out of the water he sees the Holy Spirit descending to him like a dove and a voice comes from heaven declaring him to be God's Son.
-This is one of two events described in the Gospels where a voice from Heaven calls Jesus "Son", the other being the Transfiguration.
-The spirit then drives him into the wilderness where he is tempted by Satan.
-Jesus then begins his ministry in Galilee after John's arrest.
+In the Gospel of Mark, John the Baptist baptizes Jesus, and as Jesus comes up out of the water he sees the Holy Spirit descending on him like a dove, and a voice comes from heaven and declares him to be God's Son.
+This is one of two events described in the Gospels where a voice from Heaven refers to Jesus as "Son", the other being the Transfiguration.
+The Spirit then drives him into the wilderness, where he is tempted by Satan.
+After John's arrest, Jesus begins his ministry in Galilee.

-In the Gospel of Matthew, as Jesus comes to him to be baptized, John protests, saying, "I need to be baptized by you."
-Jesus instructs him to carry on with the baptism "to fulfil all righteousness".
-Matthew details three temptations that Satan offers Jesus in the wilderness.

-In the Gospel of Luke, the Holy Spirit descends as a dove after everyone has been baptized and Jesus is praying.
-Later John implicitly recognizes Jesus after sending his followers to ask about him.
-Luke also describes three temptations received by Jesus in the wilderness, before starting his ministry in Galilee.
+In the Gospel of Matthew, when Jesus comes to John to be baptized, John protests, saying, "I need to be baptized by you."
+Jesus instructs him to proceed with the baptism "to fulfil all righteousness".
+Matthew then narrates three specific temptations that Satan offers Jesus in the wilderness.
+In the Gospel of Luke, the Holy Spirit descends in bodily form like a dove after all the people have been baptized and while Jesus is praying.
+Later, John implicitly acknowledges Jesus by sending his followers to inquire about him.
+Luke also describes three temptations experienced by Jesus in the wilderness before he begins his ministry in Galilee.

-The Gospel of John leaves out Jesus's baptism and temptation.
-Here, John the Baptist testifies that he saw the Spirit descend on Jesus.
-John publicly proclaims Jesus as the sacrificial Lamb of God, and some of John's followers become disciples of Jesus.
-Before John is imprisoned, Jesus leads his followers to baptize disciples as well, and they baptize more people than John.
+The Gospel of John does not narrate Jesus's baptism and temptation.
+Instead, John the Baptist testifies that he saw the Spirit descend and remain on Jesus.
+John publicly proclaims Jesus as the Lamb of God, and some of John's followers become disciples of Jesus.
+Before John is imprisoned, Jesus leads his followers to baptize, and they baptize more people than John.